spryker/spryker-docs/_includes/pbc/all/install-features/202212.1/install-the-product-configuration-feature.md

 ## Install feature frontend

-Follow the steps below to install the feature front end.
+Follow the steps below to install the feature frontend.

 ### Prerequisites